Pesticide poisoning hospitalizations

 Pesticide poisoning hospitalizations in Minnesota, by age and sex

-Males age 15 to 34, and age 65 and older, are hospitalized at a higher rate than other age/sex categories.
+Males age 15 to 34, and age 65 and older, are hospitalized at a higher rate than other age/sex categories, but not significantly higher.
 Overall, males are hospitalized for pesticide poisoning more than females.
 This may be because males are more likely to use pesticides.

 Pesticide poisoning hospitalizations in Minnesota, by region

 Because hospitalizations for pesticide poisoning are so uncommon, it is difficult to measure the differences between regions.
-There may be more hospitalizations in the 7-county metro area due to higher population density.
+There are no significant differences between regions.
+The Southwest region has a higher rate and the West Central the lowest rate.